Filip-Peev/MyHomeDevSetUp/README.md

 ## Notes

 This architecture is not meant for production but rather for testing and experimentation.
-Performance might be significantly affected due to the nested virtualization layers.
+Performance might be significantly affected due to the nested virtualization layers!
+If you want to replicate this setup, open guide.md and follow the instructions there.
+We won't use VMWare, only VirtualBox.